Integrated fox control

 The most cost-effective way to achieve broadscale fox population knockdowns is through coordinated baiting and it should supported by other control techniques.

 Two toxins are registered for use on foxes in Victorian including Sodium monofluoroacetate (1080) and Para-aminopropiophenone (PAPP).

 - 1080 (sodium monofluoroacetate) is a lethal poison registered to controlrabbits

 1080 is derived from a compound found in many Australian native plants.
 Some Australian native animals have a higher tolerance to 1080, depending on the species.
 Introduced species such as domestic dogs and cats, livestock and pest species such as rabbits, foxes, wild dogs and wild or feral pigs are highly susceptible to 1080 poisoning.

-1080 pest animal bait products registered for fox control in Victoria can be purchased in the form of shelf-stable or perishable bait products.
+1080 pest animal bait products registered for fox control in Victoria can be purchased in the form of shelf-stable or perishable (fresh meat) bait products.

 To purchase and use 1080 pest animal bait products in Victoria you must either:

 - have an Agricultural Chemical Users Permit (ACUP) with a 1080 endorsement